AdobeDocs/lightroom-partner-apis/quickstart/upload.md

 ### Upload an Image or Video to the Catalog

-At this point, a client application should have a catalog identifier (`catalog_id`), which is necessary for the remainder of the workflow.
+At this point, a client application should have a catalog identifier (`catalog_id`), which is required for the remainder of the workflow.

 _STEP 1_: Create an asset revision providing newly generated globally unique identifiers (GUIDs) for `asset_id` and `revision_id`.
 Refer to RFC-4122 for a description of GUIDs.
 The Lightroom services accept only GUIDs without hyphens.
 Most languages provide libraries to generate GUID (For examples refer https://docs.oracle.com/javase/7/docs/api/java/util/UUID.html and https://docs.python.org/3/library/uuid.html)